conor1982/Python_Module/README.md

 ![image](https://user-images.githubusercontent.com/60179438/77670913-bd41f400-6f7e-11ea-8ec2-a03de2fe29bb.png)

 Other Matplotlib features such as Title, Lengend, X and Y labels aslo used in the plot.
-The x and y limit is at 0 while the x axis ticks are linked to the variable x, the y axis ticks are lined to the maximum value in the h(x) variable.
+The x and y limit is at 0 while the x axis ticks are linked to the variable x, the y axis ticks are linked to the maximum value in the h(x) variable.

 The plot is then save with a specific name.